moorl/MoorlDocs/docs-source/plugin/MoorlFormsCustomer/index.en.md

 # Form Builder 2 | Customer Forms Add-On

 With this add-on for [Form Builder 2](../MoorlForms/index.md) you can use customised forms for registration or the account area!
 Offer your customers more options to edit their accounts.

-!!! note "Note for all customers who already own the Form Builder"

-    This plugin has a fundamentally different structure and does not offer the possibility to migrate the previous forms.

-    Unfortunately, it is also not possible to duplicate/transfer the subscriptions after consultation with Shopware.

-    Since I don't want to put my existing customers at a disadvantage, the form construction kit will continue to be provided with updates.
-But no new functions will be developed.

-    For all interested parties with active subscriptions I offer a 50% voucher for Basis and Add-Ons.

-    The voucher is issued individually and cannot be combined with discount campaigns.

 ## Example forms for download